LegendaryGuard/BFP/docs/bfp_cvars_task.md

 - cg_explosionSmoke [0/1]: turn on or off the explosion smoke.
 - cg_explosionRing [0/1]: turn on or off the explosion ring.
 - cg_particles [0/1]: turn on or off particle effects.
-- cg_playHitSound [0/1]: turn on or off the q3 hit "ping".

 ## COMPLETED: